korymath/jann/README.md

 You can then navigate a web browser to [http://0.0.0.0:8089/](http://0.0.0.0:8089/), and simulate `N` users spawning at `M` users per second and making requests to `jann`.

-## Pairs

-Conversational dialogue is composed of sequences of utterances.
-The sequence can be seen as pairs of utterances: inputs and responses.
-Nearest neighbours to a given input will find neighbours which are semantically related to the input.
-By storing input<>response pairs, rather than only inputs, `jann` can respond with a response to similar inputs.
-This example is shown in `run_examples/run_CMDC_pairs.sh`.

 ## Custom Datasets

 You can use any dataset you want!
 Format your source text with a single entry on each line, as follows: